chrmsantos/chainsaw/SECURITY.md

 ## Permissions and Scope

-- No internet access is required by the macros.
-- File system access (current beta) is limited to reading the active document and optional header image resources.
-The legacy backup & logging writes are DISABLED.
+ File system access is limited to reading the active document and optional header image resources.
+Backup & logging writes were fully removed.
-- Future versions (planned): optional controlled writes for backups and log files in the document directory.

-## Data Handling

 Current beta (logging & backup disabled):

 - No backups are created.